 The shells of hazelnuts resemble acorns without caps.
 If you buy whole hazelnuts, after cracking the shells, you must remove their bitter skins before eating them.

-You can buy shelled hazelnuts whole, raw, roasted, blanched, and chopped.
+You can buy shelled hazelnut whole, raw, roasted, blanched, and chopped.
 Currently, Walmart has a broad selection on its website.

 Filberts can be made into a paste, butter, oil, and flour.
 The oil tastes deeply nutty.
 Italian chefs toss it with pasta and veggies.
 You can also add hazelnut oil to sauces, marinades, dips, salad dressings, and baked goods.